Article 1: Name

 Members of UAC shall be any member in good standing in a Local Association within the Canadian membership, meeting the requirements specified in Article 3 of the UAI Charter.
 In addition, UAC shall have Associate Members: Readers who have not yet finished reading The Urantia Book, but who wish to be attached to a Local Association as a non-voting member.
 Furthermore, UAC shall have Associated Members-at-large: Readers in isolated areas where no Local Association exists but who wish to be attached as UAI members to the National Association.

 Article 4: Organizational Structure

 The officers of UAC shall be called the UAC Governing Board.
 The Governing Board is initially composed of provisional administrators appointed by the constitutional act and afterwards, by officers elected during the first assembly of voting members.
-The officers will be chosen among full members of local associations and will be elected for a period of two years.
-Election of the board members will be staggered as such: The President and the Treasurer the first year, followed by the Vice-President and the Secretary the second.
+The officers will be chosen among full members of local associations and will be elected for a period of three years.
+Election of the board members will be staggered as such: The President the first year, followed by the Vice-President the second, followed by the Secretary/Treasurer on the third year.
 A Governing Board member may be re-elected only once.
-After serving two consecutive mandates, the officer must leave the Governing Board and remain without duties for at least one year but may be elected for any position at the next annual general meeting.
-The Governing Board may also be composed of three members; a President, a Vice-President and a Secretary/Treasurer.
-In this case, the election will be staggered as such: election of the President the first year, followed by the election of the Vice-President and the Secretary/Treasurer on the second.
+After serving two consecutive mandates, the officer must leave the Governing Board and remain without duties for at least one year but may be elected for any position at the next annual general meeting

-An officer whose position becomes vacant may be replaced by resolution of the Governing Board and his (her) stand-in remains in function during the non-expired portion of the outgoing officer’s mandate.
+An officer whose position becomes vacant may be replaced by resolution of the Governing Board and his (her) stand-in remains in function during the non-expired portion of the leaving officer’s mandate.